 Director of Retail Sales | CMU Instructor

 Armed with a Nikon D700, several Nikkor primes and the Tamron 28-75, Monica focuses on children and newborn portraiture in the Seattle, Washington area, despite her disdain for the rain.
-She also has a love for macro photography and is the instructor of CMU’s Intro to Macro and Shooting 102: Mastering Manual Exposure photography workshops.
+She also has a love for macro photography and is the instructor of CMU’s Shooting 106: Intro to Macro and Shooting 102: Mastering Manual Exposure photography workshops.
 And although Monica is a Mac girl, she is madly in love with her Microsoft employed husband, their two young daughters and the family’s Maltipoo, Scout.
 She enjoys kickboxing and DIY crafts but would much rather spend her day off “laying on a hot, sunny beach reading a magazine while sipping a fruity beverage.”
 When Monica stops by Starbucks, her OCD nature tends to surface and her resulting order is a Venti Passion Fruit Shaken Iced Tea Lemonade with 2 pumps classic syrup.